JulesDoc/python_scripts/winbuild/README.txt

 NOTE on config.ini: There are two files config.ini, one in WINBUILD, one in CONTINUOUS_BUILD_INTEGRATION.
 Both must be configured depending on functionality chosen.

+***DO NOT COMMIT INI FILES***

 - DEPLOY SOURCE CODE INTO DEVL MACHINE: Depending on the necessities of the user:

-	- run_qmake_sln.py: To create terrasys.sln with all projects specified in terrasys.pro.
+	- run_qmake_sln.py: To create or recreate terrasys.sln with all projects specified in terrasys.pro.

-	- run_qmake_proj.py: To add a new project passed as parameter.
+	- run_qmake_proj.py: To add a project to the terrasys solution or modify a project passed as parameter.
+If the goal is to modify the project, it is better to close it.
+Otherwise, Windows will complain of the external use of the file.

 - BUILD AND INTEGRATE DEVL CODE INTO PRODUCTION: